biotz/academy/docs/Tutorials/Step 5 - Authenticating  a device.md

 ```
 <br></br>

 This will return a response which contains the **id_token**.
-Copy its value and hold on to it as you will need it to <a href="http://localhost:3000/docs/Tutorials/Step%206%20-%20Sending%20a%20data%20ingestion%20request/" target="_self">send the data ingestion request</a>.
+Copy its value and hold on to it as you will need it to <a href="./Step 6 - Sending a data ingestion request" target="_self">send the data ingestion request</a>.
 ‍